 - Inujima Island is a popular site for modern art and is a venue for the Setouchi Triennale modern art festival.
 Previously industrialized, the refinery ruins can be explored along with the art museum on foot.

-Festival: Saidai-ji Eyo Hadaka Festival –Watch 90o0 loincloth-clad men battle for two sacred sticks thrown down to them by a priest, and if they can thrust them upwards into a masu measuring box, they will be considered lucky men and blessed with a year of happiness.
+Saidai-ji Eyo Hadaka Festival: Watch 9000 loincloth-clad men battle for two sacred sticks thrown down to them by a priest.
+If they can thrust them upward into a masu measuring box, they will be considered lucky men and blessed with a year of happiness.
 There is a children’s version on the previous day with local boys competing for rice cakes and prizes!

 Hiroshima – 広島県

-On the Seto Inland Sea, Hiroshima needs no introduction, but while it’s history places a darker shadow, there are plenty of stunning spots and bustling cities to visit as well as temples, shrines and amazing festivals.
+On the Seto Inland Sea, Hiroshima needs no introduction.
+While some attractions may call to the area’s dark history, there are plenty of stunning spots and bustling cities to visit as well as temples, shrines and amazing festivals.

 - Hiroshima Peace Memorial: The A-bomb dome is instantly recognizable as one of the infamous images of Japan’s modern history.
 The park offers informative displays and hopeful messages for the future.